bkamapantula/bkamapantula.github.io/_posts/2022-12-15-young-learners-workshop.md

 While teaching Computing courses to grade 8 and 9 at a local ZPHS, we recognized an opportunity to introduce students to hands-on learning with Python programming language.
 Young Learners Workshop is an opportunity that translated into reality.

 ### Overview
 As part of [PyConf Hyderabad 2022](https://pyconf.hydpy.org/2022/), we organized the Young Learners Workshop (YLW) for 18 students from four schools.
 It was an enriching experience to have all the students visit and engage actively in the micro:bit-based workshop.
-Cherry on the top was students interacting with the keynote speaker, **Sebastian Ramirez**, [FastAPI](https://fastapi.tiangolo.com/) creator.
+Cherry on the top was students interacting with the keynote speaker, **Sebastián Ramírez**, [FastAPI](https://fastapi.tiangolo.com/) creator.

 **EPAM Systems** was a generous host to allow school students access to their corporate premises and offer them food assistance.